ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

-# THE EARLY STAGE STARTUP PLAYBOOK: For teams of 1-5 people
+# THE EARLY STAGE STARTUP PLAYBOOK: For teams of 0-5 people, building the new products and companies by the crazy ones.
 The Early Stage Startup Playbook

 By: Chris Ragobeer